phone

 • Adventure level: Easy, please check the "Welcome" page for definition

-Reservations: To reserve a spot on the trip, it is a non-refundable 50% deposit
+Reservations: To reserve a spot on the trip, a non-refundable 50% deposit is required, and the non-refundable balance is due four months prior to the trip.

 Basic Itinerary